Olaminiyi/Project-2/README.md

 ```
 ![alt text](images/2.4.png)

-Spin up the nginx server and ensure it automatically starts on system reboot by running the following commands
+Spin up the nginx server and ensure it automatically starts on system reboot by running the following commands.

 ```
 sudo systemctl start nginx